SunilPark1129/OpenAI-Image/README.md

 - First time using Vite.
 I was satisfied with how fast it was to use (hmr).
 - In this project, I studied more how to fetch and practiced catching errors more.
 - I have learned that I need a backend server to hide the api key.
 Even if I hide it with .env, people can still check it thorugh the dev tool.
 So I made a backend server to study and hide the api key.
+- I noticed that each photo has an orientation property.
+When developers receive a picture file, developers need to modify the value of orientatino.
+- I found out how to convert an image to base64 and turn it back into a readable string.

 ## Project Status
 Completed